More maths for everyone

 November 22, 2017

-In today’s budget the government committed to investing more money for maths teaching in schools.
+In today’s budget, the government committed to investing more money for maths teaching in schools.
 Charlotte Gater, Head of Curriculum at Explore Learning, shares her thoughts on the chancellor’s sentiment of ‘more maths for everyone’…

-This way we can help children to develop the skills needed, not only in so many jobs, but also to be financially healthy.
+This way we can help children develop the maths skills needed, not only in so many jobs but also to be financially healthy.
 Whilst listening to the budget speech, and the chancellor’s comments on how much the country spends on debt, it is abundantly clear that we need to teach children the importance of good financial management.
 This way they can grow up to have a good understanding of saving money, living costs, interest rates and the bad debt you can accumulate through credit cards and loans.

 Here are a few top tips you can follow with your children to help them have a good understanding of budgets:

-- Get them involved with shopping.
 Give them a budget to spend for the week and get them to meal plan.
 What ingredients will they need?
 How many meals do they need to make?
 Do they have enough funds for all the food you want to buy?
 Get them to think about looking at different brands or supermarkets to see if they can get more for their money.

 Give them some options.
 Option 1, they can either save up their pocket money or do jobs each week to earn the money which they need to save up before they can buy it.
 Option 2, you will give them the money upfront, but they then have to pay you back with interest.
 So if they want £50 they have to give you £55 back over a set period of time.

-- Learn about pay.
 A really interesting activity we do with our older members at Explore Learning is to get them to research how much they would get paid for their ideal job.
 They then have to see how far their monthly wages would go.
 Looking at house prices, rents, car payments, food bills etc gets them to see how much disposable income they would have, if any!